nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 1a3.
 User enters new data.
   * Steps 1a1-1a3 are repeated until the data entered are valid.
   * Use case resumes from step 2.

+* 1b.
+The given arguments are incorrectly formatted.
+    * 1b1.
+CohortConnect shows an error message.
+    * 1b2.
+CohortConnect requests for correct format.
+    * 1b3.
+User enters new data.
+    * Steps 1b1-1b3 are repeated until the data entered are valid.
+    * Use case resumes from step 2.

 **Use Case 3: Delete user**